The Child Labor Dilemma

 Starting in 1975, in order to build up India’s rug-making industry, Prime Minister Indira Gandhi established government schools to train children to weave.
 Those schools, built in traditional carpet production areas, quickly turned into factories that “recruited” poor, lower caste children to fill seats at the looms.
 Within a few years, exports had quadrupled, but at significant cost.
 “Recruitment” translated into child trafficking, with tens of thousands of small children sold into slave labor and forced to work in miserable conditions.

-Masif was sold at the age of four, and kept in chains for 12 to 14 hours a day, seven days a week, until he escaped.
+Masih was sold at the age of four, and kept in chains for 12 to 14 hours a day, seven days a week, until he escaped.
 He became a folk hero, receiving human rights awards and giving speeches.
 Rug exporters, fearing a global boycott of their products, tried to silence him.
-Masif was assassinated in 1995, precipitating the formation of multiple non-governmental agencies focused on ending child carpet slavery.
+Masih was assassinated in 1995, precipitating the formation of multiple non-governmental agencies focused on ending child carpet slavery.
 Just as exporters had feared, Indian carpet sales plummeted.

 WHAT’S IN A LABEL?